Case Study

 Scaffold as a cognitive prosthetic

-Instead of requiring the user to plan first, the system:
+Instead of requiring planning, the system:

 Suggests a single first step